Machine learning and Topological data analysis identify unique features of human papillae in 3D scans

 The distribution of curvatures of the segments in Figure~\ref{fig:topological_information_varies}(a-c) are shown in Figure~\ref{fig:topological_information_varies}(l).
 For all types of papillae, most points are seen to be concentrated around small values of curvature close to zero.
 In particular, fungiform papillae have more points of near zero curvature, as can be expected from fungiforms having mostly flat or gently curving surfaces.
 In contrast, filliform and even generic surface areas are seen to have greater fraction of sharper curvature points.

 \myparagraph{Feature Visualisation.} The correlation matrix of features is shown in Figure \ref{fig:correlation_between_features} in the Supplementary material.
 This set of features were selected after removing features with correlation higher than $0.65$.
 The features remaining on this matrix show little correlation with each other, implying that they capture mutually distinct information, and thus they are informative in our analysis.
 Correlations by papillae type are shown in Figure \ref{fig:correlation_matrix_all_features}.
-PCA-based embedding of the data (Supplementary Figure \ref{fig:pca_plots_all_tasks}) shows overlap between classes, suggesting that linear methods are insufficient for distinguishing them.
+PCA-based embedding of the data (Supplementary Figure \ref{fig:pca_plots_all_tasks}) shows overlap between classes.
 However, a non-linear method called Uniform Manifold Approximation and Projection for Dimension Reduction (UMAP)\cite{McInnes2018} does cluster the data in ways that show clear separation between classes (Figure \ref{fig:umap_plots_all_tasks}), implying implicit distinction between the classes.
 Next, we examine these features in order to quantify more closely their usefulness.